BOARDING SCHOOLS’ ASSOCIATION

 • Conduct appropriate research and produce regular publications on boarding issues and good practice in boarding

-• Liaise with other bodies concerned with boarding – the Independent Schools Inspectorate, the Independent Schools Council, the Scottish Council for Independent Schools and Ofsted
+• Liaise with other bodies concerned with boarding – the Independent Schools Inspectorate, the Independent Schools Council, the Scottish Council for Independent Schools, Ofsted etc

 • Engage in a regular dialogue with government on boarding issues